jgpws/the-m-x/README.md

 * Under **Animation**, right now, animations on scroll (with Skrollr.js) do not play nicely with Colorbox.
 To enable Colorbox, go to **Gallery Settings** and check **Enable/disable Colorbox for the gallery**.
 Skrollr uses a method when in mobile, it fixes the viewport in place and scrolls the content using CSS transforms.
 Fixed type elements such as Colorbox popups are fixed to the scroll location.
 Thus, the popups don't appear on screen when they are scrolled out of view.
 I tested this in Firefox and Chromium.
 Chromium places the popups on screen but in its scroll location, while Firefox doesn't place them on screen at all.
 Temporarily, until I fix this, one on these features should be used *or* the other.

-* More features are on the way!
-I still need to add a few Page Templates (dependent on whether Gutenberg will support page templates on launch).
+* More features are on the way! ~~I still need to add a few Page Templates (dependent on whether Gutenberg will support page templates on launch).~~ Two page templates have been added: Landing page and Image Grid.

 ___